 Structural support is also most welcome, of course.
 If you wish to support us on a more regular basis, you might consider becoming a Kunstmuseum Fund donor.
 You can find more information here.

-You are not obliged, but recommended to reserve a time slot for the day you wish to visit the museum.
 A time slot gives a fixed time for the start of your visit, designed to ensure that we do not have too many people in the museum, and that visitors can easily stay 1.5 metres apart.
 The time slot is a period of 15 minutes (e.g. 10:00 to 10:15) during which you may enter the museum.
-A reservation guarantees you can start your visit at the time you prefer.

-You are not obliged, but recommended to arrange a ticket and time slot online in advance.
-As we regulate the number of people in the museum, only a reservation guarantees you can start your visit at your preferred time.
+Yes, everyone must arrange a ticket and time slot online in advance.
+This is necessary, and obligatory, so that we can regulate the number of people in the museum.
 Reservation is free of charge.

 You are urgently requested not to arrive at the museum too late or too early.
 If you arrive too late, please inform one of our members of staff at the entrance.